adrianwit/serverless_e2e/lambda/README.md

 #### Introduction

-AWS Lambda is a serverless compute service that runs a code in response to events and automatically manages the underlying compute resources.
+AWS Lambda is a serverless compute service that runs a provided code in response to events and automatically manages the underlying compute resources.
 The event can be fired by a specific trigger, which determines how and when your function executes.